michaelpginn/SemEval2023-LegalNER/README.md

 ## Experiments

-We have noticed that whether certain entity types are tagged is dependent on whether the sentence comes from the
+> We have noticed that whether certain entity types are tagged is dependent on whether the sentence comes from the preamble or judgement text.
+To address this, we have trained a classification model that predicts what document type a sentence comes from.
+We will use this information to augment our model, as described below.

 1. **Baseline and Modifications.** The baseline uses the spaCy transition-based NER parser.
 We will try this (and slight modifications).
     1. **Baseline system [[2]](#2)** - (https://github.com/Legal-NLP-EkStep/legal_NER) Uses RoBERTa as the embeddings and spaCy Transition-based NER parser.